suffolklibraries/sljekyll/elibrary/m/kanopy/index.md

 ## Content

-A wide range of indie, arthouse and classic films, as well animated shorts and documentaries.
+A wide range of indie, arthouse and classic films, as well as animated shorts and documentaries.
 Also includes The Great Courses – high quality courses on a huge range of subjects delivered by experts in their fields.
 All for free.

 <img class="db mv3 pa0" src="/images/borrower/kanopy-2.jpg" alt="Kanopy screenshot with links to films, documentaries and courses.">